pcp-iostat(1) — Linux manual page

 -G method, --aggregate=method

-regular expression specified with the -R regex option should
+ular expression specified with the -R regex option should be

 based on matching device names (not temporal aggregation).